oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6000_series/6016_size/80_mm_id_125_mm_od_22_mm_depth/part/readme.md

-# Hardware Bearing 6000 Series 6016 Size 80 mm Id 125 mm Od 22 mm Depth
+# Hardware Bearing 6000 Series 6016 Size 80 mm ID 125 mm OD 22 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base